jeffrifwald/es6-fiddle-web/README.md

 # Change directory
 cd esfiddle

-# Add a MONGODB_URI to your environment
+# Update PRIVATE variables in sample.env file and rename it to '.env'
-export MONGODB_URI='mongodb://localhost:27017/fiddles'
+mv sample.env .env

 # Open a new terminal window and start MongoDB
-mongod
+mongod --dbpath path/to/your/db/folder

 # Start the application
 npm start